hmakelin/gisnav/docs/index.rst

     * `User Guide <pages/user_guide.html>`_

-        Instructions on how to integrate GISNav with your own project and how to extend its functionality.
+        Instructions on how to integrate GISNav with your own project and how to extend its functionality

     * `API Documentation <pages/api_documentation.html>`_